-I love classic American beef stew but sometimes I crave something similar but less heavy; something without the stick-to-your-ribs potatoes and carrots.
+I love classic American beef stew but sometimes I crave something similar but a little less heavy; something beefy without the stick-to-your-ribs potatoes and carrots.
 That’s when I think of this meat stew known as Ropa Vieja.
 I serve it over hot white rice but if you drain off some of the sauce, you can also use this recipe to fill an empanada or tortilla. — L. Weal

 1 1/2 pound boneless flank steak